Code & Standard

 What Is the Metal Roofing Alliance?
 Role and Industry Relevance

-TL;DR Metal Roofing Alliance (MRA) Summary
+Also called: MRA, Metal Roofing Alliance

 The Metal Roofing Alliance (MRA) is a leading trade association dedicated to promoting the technical advancement, installation standards, and performance of metal roofing systems in residential and light commercial construction.
 The MRA provides authoritative resources on the structural design, geometry, and application of metal roofs, which typically consist of interlocking panels or shingles fabricated from steel, aluminum, copper, or zinc alloys.
 These systems are engineered to accommodate various roof pitches and slopes, ensuring precise integration at critical points such as ridges, eaves, and valleys.